-The Harrison Regional Chamber of Commerce will host the 20th Annual Arkansas Hot Air Balloon State Championship September 11-13, 2015 in the magnificent Ozark Mountains.
+The Harrison Regional Chamber of Commerce will host the 21st Annual Arkansas Hot Air Balloon State Championship will be in September 2016 in the magnificent Ozark Mountains.

 This unique outdoor event that began in 1995 is held in beautiful downtown Harrison, Arkansas.
 The Festival will kick off on Friday evening with the Hare and the Hound Balloon Race.
 Saturday evening events will begin with balloons tethered to the ground for the exciting balloon glow.
 Tethered rides are offered for $5 a person on SATURDAY evening this year!
 The event will continue through Sunday with several Balloon Race Competitions for all to enjoy.
 Come experience the "Hot Air Balloon Adventure" with us!
 Bring your kids, your cameras, and your lawn chairs for some great family fun!